creative-leaders-2

 For creative leaders, this takes the managerial job description to a new level.
 Ensuring that we are organized enough to assign work with a long enough timeline can be demanding.
 But, when a team is given a longer timeline, they may begin to produce higher quality work that leaves them feeling more satisfied.
 In turn, this will keep everyone motivated to continue producing content of the highest degree.
 Satisfaction in their own work can inspire employees in any industry to be more productive and inspired with each new project.

 “It is my firm belief that a team will run more efficiently and create the highest level of work if they have a personal relationship with other team members.
-I always take the time to get to know each individual on my team on a personal level, their likes, dislikes, family, and environment preferences.
+I always take the time to get to know each individual on my team on a personal level, their likes, dislikes, family, and environmental preferences.
 It allows a trust to be formed that goes beyond being coworkers.
 They trust you to lead them, trust you to make creative decisions, and trust your constructive criticism.”

 Linda Hanlon, Digital Project Manager